isabella232/consumerview_integration_guide/README.md

 ### Step 6
 Once you have finished configuring your workflow, you can click on "Show data" to see the results.

+## Troubleshooting

+## FAQs

+1. What columns to tag?

+The more columns you tag the better the result will be.
+However, at least you these Data Tags: Forename, Surname, Zip Code/Postal Code, and Country.

+2. Why do I only get data back for US records?

+This Integration only works for USA data.